Troubleshooting and diagnostics

 or streaminganalytics

 category.
-For details on the tenant options, refer to the Tenant API in the Cumulocity IoT OpenAPI Specification for more details.
+For details on the tenant options, refer to the Tenant API in the Cumulocity OpenAPI Specification for more details.

 tenant_option_change